syncfusion-content/wpf-docs/wpf/Diagram/Commands/ExpandCollapse.md

 # ExpandCollapse command in WPF Diagram(SfDiagram)

-[ExpandCollapse](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.IDiagramCommands~ExpandCollapse.html) command is used to show or hide children and view only the relevant nodes in the diagram.
-The ExpandCollapse command will be executed with [ExpandCollapseParameter](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ExpandCollapseParameter.html) where the parameter contains the information about node which need to be expanded or collapsed.
-The IsExpanded property of Node is used to expand or collapse the children nodes.
+The [ExpandCollapse](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.IDiagramCommands~ExpandCollapse.html) command is used to show or hide children and view only the relevant nodes in the diagram.
+The ExpandCollapse command will be executed with the [ExpandCollapseParameter](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ExpandCollapseParameter.html) where the parameter contains the information about node that need to be expanded or collapsed.
+The IsExpanded property of node is used to expand or collapse the children nodes.

 ## ExpandCollapseParameter

-[ExpandCollapseParameter](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ExpandCollapseParameter.html) is used to compress a view of a hierarchy so that only the roots of each Elements are visible.
-The opposite of collapse is expand, which makes the entire Elements visible.
+The [ExpandCollapseParameter](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ExpandCollapseParameter.html) is used to compress a view of a hierarchy so that only the roots of each elements are visible.
+The opposite of collapse is expand that makes the entire elements visible.

 ### Node

-[Node](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ExpandCollapseParameter~Node.html) is used to set the node that is to be act as root element.
+The [Node](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ExpandCollapseParameter~Node.html) is used to set the node that is to be act as root element.

 ### IsUpdateLayout

-[IsUpdateLayout](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ExpandCollapseParameter~IsUpdateLayout.html) is used to set whether the layout to be update or not after the command execution.
+The [IsUpdateLayout](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ExpandCollapseParameter~IsUpdateLayout.html) is used to set whether the layout to be updated or not after the command execution.

 {% tabs %}
 {% highlight C# %}